Difference Between Server Types

 What Is an Unmetered Server?

-Whether you eventually choose to use a bare metal, cloud-based, or virtual private server, you’ll need to determine the specifications for how much traffic is included in the service package you buy.
+Whether you eventually choose to use a host, cloud-based, or virtual private server, you’ll need to determine the specifications for how much traffic is included in the service package you buy.
 Hosting companies typically charge either for the amount of bandwidth you use or provide all bandwidth usage for a flat fee.
 When you choose an unmetered server, you’ll get a specific amount of bandwidth that is allocated for your business’ use.
 Please note that unmetered does not mean unlimited; you could still see additional costs for exceeding your bandwidth allocation.

 While virtual private servers (VPS) and cloud servers can be unmetered, choosing an unmetered dedicated server offers advantages over your other options, including: